memoirevive/lepipelinedepatrick/README.md

 1. In params.py, users can select the tiles for which satellite imagery must be downloaded, the resolution, and a given time period (ex: tile 36NUH, 60m, between 1 July 2022 and now)
 2. For each tile, the script fetches all satellites passages within this time period (for all orbits covering the tile), and display a list of all passages for each orbit, with info regarding the date of passage and the % of cloud coverage
 4. Users are asked to select one passage for each orbit
-5. The script then makes a mosaic of selected passages to create the entire tile
-6. Tiles are saved in the output folder
+5. For each tile, the script then makes a mosaic of selected passages to create the entire tile, and save it in the output folder